xialvjun/rest2graphql/README.md

           data: { id: "js:args.id", a: 'abc<%= args.id %>defg' },
           // data selector from axios response
           // strings will be evaluated with `{res, data:res.data}`
-          // You can do data select in preset or even interceptors
+          // you can do data select in preset or even interceptors
           res: { // defaults to this value
             data: "js:res.data.data",
             // if (error) throw error